chebee7i/twitter/info/mongo.md

   Care should be taken at the MongoDB command line when working with CA.
   In the Python library, the function 'hashtag_counts_by_state' will merge the documents for you.

+- *grids.states* - Same as *grids.states*, but tweets are not included in
+  the counting if their user id appears in *users.flagged* and has the "avoid" property being true.

 - *hashtags* - Each document is a hashtag that appears in some tweet.
 The "count" property lists the number of tweets that mentioned the hashtag.